justyn-fox/Project2_DatabaseProgramming/README.md

 ## Installing and running application

-- 1: Start by cloning this repo straight from Github and creating a new project from VCS.
+- 1: Start by cloning this repo straight from GitHub and creating a new project from VCS.
 Or download the project and extract the zip and continue normally to starting a new project in IntelliJ IDEA.
 - 2: Download the plugin 'Database Navigator' to establish the connection to MySQL workbench.
 After creating your database in MySQL, you can continue to IDEA.